j-hagedorn/trilogy/docs/ATU_NOTES.md

 ```

-Taking the end motives of the second variant
+Let us look up the last motives of the second and third variant in square braces:

 ```
+J2136 Numskull brings about his own capture.
-J581  Wisdom and Folly,Foolishness Of Noise-Making When Enemies Overhear J2136 Numskull brings about his own capture.
+J581  Wisdom and Folly, Foolishness Of Noise-Making When Enemies Overhear
 ```

-We see that these two motives a synonimes and not variants.
+We see that these two motives a synonimes and not variants, represent vague categories and they are not necessarily terminal elements.
+The motif of the first variant is a direct quotation of the motif/tale from the Thompson catalogue, same number.

+As seen from the examples above the Aarne-Thompson-Uther catalogue has limitations if we consider the tales as 'chain of motives'.
+There is no narrative theory behind the structure of the catalogue thus it is not guaranteed that the last motif in a tale description is a terminal element, or the first is an initial element.

+These limitations must be considered when working with this corpus.